 So switching to Eco-Friendly cleaning products are a must!
 When you're shopping for Eco-Friendly Household Cleaners, look for products that have 100% natural ingredients & come in Eco-Friendly packaging.
 Read every label to verify that you are buying something that is actually 100% natural.
 There has been some big brands that have been doing what is called "Greenwashing".
 Greenwashing is the process of conveying a false impression or providing misleading information about how a company's products are more environmentally sound.
 Greenwashing is considered an unsubstantiated claim to deceive consumers into believing that a company's products are environmentally friendly.
 So if you don't see a list of ingredients on the label, it is better to be safe than sorry.
 Most products that are truly green, will list off all of its ingredients on the label.

 A good Natural All-Purpose Cleaner that we like is this All Natural Multipurpose Cleaner.
-Or if you would rather buy a complete set of natural household cleaners, Amazon has this set we really like and highly recommend.
-Puracy Natural Home Cleaning Set, Organic Household Cleaners and Hypoallergenic Soaps (5-Pack)
+Or if you would rather buy a complete set of natural household cleaners, Amazon has this Natural and Organic Household Cleaner and Hypoallergenic Soap set that we really like and highly recommend.
+Puracy Natural Home Cleaning Set (5-Pack).